7 Python interoperability

 On a higher level, tools that enable interoperability between programming languages have become available.
 For example, reticulate provides an R interface to Python, including support to translate between objects from both languages; basilisk facilitates Python environment management within the Bioconductor ecosystem, and can also be interfaced with reticulate; and Quarto can generate dynamic reports from code in different languages.

-In this chapter, we demonstrate an example showing how to use basilisk and reticulate to set up a Python environment and interact with an anndata object in R.
+In this chapter, we demonstrate examples showing how to set up Python environments and interact with anndata objects in R, using either a Conda environment or virtual environment, together with reticulate, basilisk, and/or zellkonverter.

 7.2 Dependencies